-- 1) Core course: International Studies 240: Introduction to International Studies $\frac{1}{2}$ - 2) Language Proficiency: French 203, Italian 202, or Spanish 203 or equivalent - 3) Four courses with at least one from categories A, B, and C, and no more than two courses covering the period prior to 1800.
+1) Core course: International Studies 240: Introduction to International Studies 2) Language Proficiency: French 230, Italian 202, or Spanish 203 or equivalent 3) Four courses with at least one from categories A, B, and C, and no more than two courses covering the period prior to 1800.
 (See lists under Western European Studies concentration.)
 II.
-FUNCTIONAL AREA CONCENTRATION

-Each student declaring a concentration in a functional area-development studies, diplomatic studies-must take six courses from across the various disciplines that are related to the concentration.

-DEVELOPMENT STUDIES CONCENTRATION
+FUNCTIONAL AREA CONCENTRATION Each student declaring a concentration in a functional area-development studies, diplomatic studies-must take six courses from across the various disciplines that are related to the concentration.
+DEVELOPMENT STUDIES CONCENTRATION Core Courses IS 240: Introduction to International Studies One course on international systems, structures, and processes One course on the nature and analysis of culture IS 488: Senior Seminar Required Course:

-Required Course:

 Political Science 326: Globalization and Development OR Political Science 215: Politics in Developing Societies

 1. Human Rights Emphasis

 Any three of the following:

-IS 222/322: Introduction to International Human Rights

-Philosophy 224: Individual and the State

-Political Science 303: International Law and Organization

-Political Science 325: Conflict Areas of the Third World

-Plus two courses in one of the following specific areas in the developing world: Latin America, Asia, Africa or Middle East.
+IS 222/322: Introduction to International Human Rights Philosophy 224: Individual and the State Physics 239: Problems of Nuclear Disarmament Political Science 303: International Law and Organization Political Science 325: Conflict Areas of the Third World Plus two courses in one of the following specific areas in the developing world: Latin America, Asia, Africa or Middle East.
 (Relevant language courses above the intermediate level would count).
 In addition, Economics 100: Introduction to Economics is strongly recommended but not required.

-2. Sustainability Emphasis

-Any three of the following:

-Anthropology 274: Peoples and Cultures of East Africa

-Anthropology 288: Consuming Passions

-Health 280: Perspectives in Global Health

-Political Science 360: Comparative Environmental Politics

-Political Science 361: Globalization and the Environment

-Sociology 344: Population and the Environment

-Plus:

-Two courses in one of the following specific areas in the developing world: Latin America, Asia, Africa or Middle East.(Relevant language courses above the intermediate level would count).
+2. Sustainability Emphasis Any three of the following: Anthropology 274: Peoples and Cultures of East Africa Anthropology 288: Consuming Passions Health 280: Perspectives in Global Health Physics 239: Problems of Nuclear Disarmament Political Science 360: Comparative Environmental Politics Political Science 361: Globalization and the Environment Plus: Two courses in one of the following specific areas in the developing world: Latin America, Asia, Africa or Middle East.(Relevant language courses above the intermediate level would count).
 In addition, Economics 100: Introduction to Economics is strongly recommended but not required.

-3. Globalization and Culture Emphasis

-Any three of the following:
+3. Globalization and Culture Emphasis Any three of the following:

-Anthropology 245/345: World Music (crosslisted with MUS 245/345)

-Anthropology 275: Anthropology of Theatre, Performance and Spectacle

-Anthropology 277: Area Studies (if in relevant region)

-Anthropology 350: Birthing, Dying, and Healing

-Anthropology 360: Race, Racism and Anthropology

-English 129: Third World Women Speak

-English 359: World Literature

-Music 245/345: World Music (crosslisted with ANTH 245/345)

-Religion 333: Islam from Mecca to Malcolm X

-Plus: two courses in one of the following specific areas in the developing world: Latin America, Asia, Africa or Middle East.
+Anthropology 171: Cultural Anthropology Anthropology 245/345: World Music (crosslisted with MUS 245/345) Anthropology 275: Anthropology of Theatre, Performance and Spectacle Anthropology 277: Area Studies (if in relevant region) Anthropology 350: Birthing, Dying, and Healing Anthropology 360: Race, Racism and Anthropology English 359: World Literature Music 245/345: World Music (crosslisted with ANTH 245/345) Religion 333: Islam from Mecca to Malcolm X Plus: two courses in one of the following specific areas in the developing world: Latin America, Asia, Africa or Middle East.
 (Relevant language courses above the 201 level would count).
 In addition, Economics 100: Introduction to Economics is strongly recommended but not required.

 4. Economics and Policy Emphasis

-Economics 100: Introduction to Economics

-Plus: Any two of the following:

-Business 451: International Business (junior and senior standing only)

-Economics 351: International Trade

-Economics 355: Economics of Developing Countries

-Political Science 345: International Political Economy

-Sociology 354: Gender and Globalization

-Plus: two courses in one of the following specific areas in the developing world: Latin America, Asia, Africa or Middle East.
+Economics 100: Introduction to Economics Plus: Any two of the following: Business 451: International Business (junior and senior standing only) Economics 351: International Trade Economics 352: International Finance Economics 355: Economics of Developing Countries Political Science 345: International Political Economy Plus: two courses in one of the following specific areas in the developing world: Latin America, Asia, Africa or Middle East.
 (Relevant language courses above the intermediate level would count).

 Minor Sequence in Development Studies: